Saleha-m14/Restaurant-webpage/README.md

     7. Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
     8. When your project is deployed you can open it simply by clicking "View".

+## Languages

+    -  Python
+    -  JavaScript
+    -  HTML5
+    -  CSS3

+## Code

+    - [Deliscious](https://bootstrapmade.com/restaurantly-restaurant-template/) theme was the Boostrap theme used in the project.
+    - [Django Documenation](https://docs.djangoproject.com/en/4.2/) was used to provide examples of code solutions and Django functionality.
+    - [Bootstrap Documenation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) was used to provide examples of Bootstrap functionality and building blocks.
+    - Code Institute walkthrough as inspiration and code examples, the code institute walkthroughs "Hello Django" and "I Think Therefore I Blog" was used.

+## Text
+   The texts are written by author.

+## Media
+    The images comes from [bootstrp deliscious theme.](https://bootstrapmade.com/restaurantly-restaurant-template/)

+## Acknowledgements

+    The tutor support team at Code Institute for their support.
+    My Code Institute Mentor for feedback and suggestions.